endlesspint8/endlesspint8.github.io/flights/17_1/MxSxFx001YeastHopsareWild.md

 ## Yeast & Hops are Wild

 **The starting point**  and inspiration for this edition is an enjoyable t hree minute video [ 1] that uses a light touch in covering the steps, certainly a few of the most critical, used by Allagash in producing their wild yeast fermented beers.
 Our host is Master Brewer Jason Perkins who gives us an overview of the process, emphasizing that while wild yeast is all around us, practically speaking all of the beer in the world is produced with cultured yeast.

-In order to brew the beer with naturally available yeast, "r esident to this area" as Perkins puts it, there are a couple of differences required to the modern day conventional brewing process.
+In order to brew the beer with naturally available yeast, "<font color="#FF8C00"><strong>resident to this area</strong></font>" as
+Perkins puts it, there are a couple of differences required to the modern day conventional brewing process.

 <p align="center">
   <a href="http://on.wsj.com/2huYjbj" target="_blank">